 The rotator cuff is a complex network of tendons and muscles that support your shoulder.
 If this network becomes damaged, you can experience severe pain and lose the ability to use your arm fully.
-William Ashford, MD, is an experienced orthopedic surgeon and sports medicine specialist serving patients in and around Athens, Georgia.
+William Ashford, MD, is an experienced orthopedic surgeon and sports medicine specialist serving patients in and around Athens and Loganville, Georgia.
 He is an expert in treating rotator cuff tears and restoring shoulder function.
 If you’re living with bothersome shoulder pain, call Ashford Orthopedic Specialists, or book an appointment online today.

 The rotator cuff is a group of muscles and tendons that keep your humerus, the main bone in your upper arm, securely seated in your shoulder socket.
 The tendons that attach the muscles to the bones join the humerus to your shoulder blade and afford you a great range of motion.